 Photo by Jade Wulfraat on Unsplash

 Cookies are also a common feature you'll experience on most websites.
 A cookie is a small text file downloaded onto your device when you visit a website.
-Information saved by cookies allow the site to do things like; keep you signed in, remember which stories you've read, and provide you with locally relevant content.
+Information saved by cookies allow the site to do things like keep you signed in and remember which stories you've read.

 If you want to take more control of cookies and other website data that is stored on your device, you can do so in most browsers by going into settings and turning cookies on or off.